Bile6/Crime-Response-System-/serverSide/README.md

 - `database/`: Contains the database connection configuration.
 - `middlewares/`: Contains middleware functions for handling various tasks.
 - `models/`: Contains the database models.
-- `routes/`: Contains the route definitions.
+- `routes/`: Cntains the route definitions.
+- `uploads/`: File storing the images uploaded by the users

 ## Setup and Run